letoram/arcan/src/a12/net/README.md

 And it will try the list in sequential priority until one connects, or migrate should the server- end of the connection fail hard.

-For the server side, authenticated public keys are retrieved from:
+For verifying the identity of the other end, a different folder is used:

     basedir/allowed_keys/*

+Each file in that format will be treated as a raw binary x25519 public key.
+Anyone with a matching private key in there will be allowed to connect.

 These can be populated by allowing a one-time auth session:

-    cat 'my_preshared_password' | arcan-net -a 1 -l 6666
+    cat 'my_preshared_password_file' | arcan-net -a 2 -l 6666

-Which would accept the next public key that authenticate with 'temporarypassword' and write into the keystore.
+Which would accept the next (n=2 here) public keys that authenticate with what was in the preshared password file and write into the keystore.

 This is strictly for bootstrapping a system where it is inconvenient to add the public key using some other media.

-There is no equivalent to the "I don't know this key please just type yes" form of key authentication that SSH allows.

-To provide an authentication word to your key:

-    ARCAN_CONNPATH=a12://keyname
-		echo 'temporarypassword' | arcan-net -a -s test host port

-If the _cache_ subdirectory is present in the basedir, it will be used as a scratch folder for caching some binary transfers, e.g. fonts.
+If no number argument is provided to the authentication secret, public keys will not be store in the set of allowed_keys for later.
+This reduces the system to simply using the secret as a 'password'.

 # Compilation

 For proper video encoding, the ffmpeg libraries (libavcodec, libswscale, ...) are required and must have h264 support.
 Due to patent or licensing issues that may or may not apply, check you distribution and build.

 If ffmpeg reports errors, is missing or is missing h264 support entirely the system will fallback to raw- or only lightly- compressed buffers.

-# Use / Testing

-The easiest way to test on a local system that already has arcan and one WM running with a terminal that has the ARCAN\_CONNPATH environment:

-    arcan-net -l 6666
-		arcan-net -s test localhost 6666
-		ARCAN_CONNPATH=test afsrv_terminal

 # Todo